 We generate much of our revenue from a limited number of customers.
-In 2014, 2013 and 2012 and the three months ended March 31, 2015, our top ten customers represented 87.2%, 76.9%, 77.6% and 90.5% of our revenue, respectively.
-In 2014, Amazon represented 45.8% of our revenue, Cisco Systems, Inc. represented 8.9% of our revenue and a leading internet service provider represented 6.7% of our total revenue.
+In 2015, 2014 and 2013 and the three and six months ended June 30, 2016, our top ten customers represented 88.7%, 87.2%, 76.9%, 91.6% and 91.5% of our revenue, respectively.
+In 2015, Amazon represented 52.5% of our revenue, Microsoft represented 11.6% of our revenue, and Cisco represented 10.4% of our revenue.
 As a result, the loss of, or a significant reduction in orders from any of our key customers would materially and adversely affect our revenue and results of operations.
 We typically do not have long-term contracts with our customers and instead rely on recurring purchase orders.
 If our key customers do not continue to purchase our existing products or fail to purchase additional products from us, our revenue would decline and our results of operations would be adversely affected.

 Adverse events affecting our key customers could also negatively affect our ability to retain their business and obtain new purchase orders, which could adversely affect our revenue and results of operations.
 For example, in recent years, there has been consolidation among various network equipment manufacturers and this trend is expected to continue.
+For example, in January 2016, Arris Group Inc. ("Arris") completed plans to purchase Pace Plc ("Pace").
+Pace and Arris have historically been our customers, and if we fail to achieve historical levels of sales of our products to the new entity, the loss or reduction in sales could have an adverse effect on our business, financial condition, results of operations, and cash flows.
 We are unable to predict the impact that industry consolidation would have on our existing or potential customers.
 We may not be able to offset any potential decline in revenue arising from the consolidation of our existing customers with revenue from new customers or additional revenue from the merged company.